latchbio/latch/docs/workflow_io.md

 # Workflow Input and Output

-==Should have a better introduction...==
+Workflows consist of an outer wrapper, signified by `@workflow`, containing tasks, signified by `@x_task`.
+These objects are written as python functions.
+All Flyte workflows are statically typed and thus require a user to specify input and output types in workflow and task function headers.

 ## Possible Workflow Input / Output Types
-Workflows consist of a workflow wrapper ==manske: what is a wrapper?== containing tasks, both the i/o of which is strongly typed.
-Below are the types supported by Latch as expressed in Python types.
+Below is the list of types available to workflow author's and how to specifically use file and directory inputs and outputs.

 ```
 from typing import Union, Optional